photo by Andrew George on Unsplash

 Here are some tips and tricks to help you get the nourishment you need:

-This is most important for ALL your animal foods.
-If your budget requires that you choose between organic meat and dairy products and organic produce, go for organic meat and dairy.
-Animals accumulate the highest amount of toxicity.
 Check out the Dirty Dozen list which highlights the twelve most heavily sprayed fruits and vegetables – try to at least purchase these ones organic or don’t buy them at all!
 Eating toxin-free foods means that the foods you choose to eat are grown and raised without chemicals (pesticides, herbicides, insecticides), hormones, antibiotics or steroids, and are not genetically modified.

-at every meal and snack to stable blood sugar levels, alleviating unnecessary stress on mama’s body.
+At every meal and snack to stable blood sugar levels, alleviating unnecessary stress on mama’s body.

 Eat meals and snacks at regular intervals throughout the day.
 Don’t skip meals.
 No exceptions!